romashka85/weather-app/README.md

 ## npm install

-I am using "Vite" so you need to run
+I am using "Vite" so you need to run this command to run the app
 ## npm run dev

 Enter a city name in the search bar and press "Search" to retrieve weather data.